threatstack/threatstack-chef/README.md

 You can also set the key directly or using a wrapper cookbook in the `node['threatstack']['deploy_key']` attribute.
 Setting the key will disable the encrypted data bag lookup.

+Additionally you we can read the deploy key from the `node.run_state['threatstack']['deploy_key']` location Simply set the value of the deploy key in the run state at that location.

 3. Add this recipe to your runlist or include in another recipe

 Attributes